 - Choose a Boku-accepting UK online casino from our featured list above.

-- Register or log into your casino account and head to the cashier or deposit section.
+- Register or log into your casino account and open the cashier/deposit area.

-- Select ‘Boku’ (or ‘Pay by Mobile’) as your deposit method.
+- Select ‘Boku’ (sometimes shown as ‘Pay by Mobile’) as your deposit method.

-- Input your UK mobile phone number when prompted.
+- Type in your UK mobile phone number when prompted.

-- You’ll receive a secure verification SMS containing a confirmation code.
+- You’ll receive a verification SMS with instructions/a confirmation code.

-- Reply to the SMS or tap the link to authorise the transaction.
+- Reply to the SMS or follow the link to approve the payment.

-- Your deposit is instantly credited to your casino account and charged to your phone bill or deducted from pay-as-you-go balance.
+- Your deposit is credited instantly to your casino balance and charged to your phone bill or deducted from PAYG credit.

 How to Withdraw with Boku: Step-by-Step Guide

 Boku is a deposit-only option and does not support withdrawals from any UK online casino.
-Once you’ve deposited with Boku, you’ll need to withdraw via another method available in the cashier.
+After depositing with Boku, you’ll need to withdraw using another method available in the cashier.
 In most cases, UK casinos offer bank transfer, PayPal, Skrill, Neteller, or debit card withdrawals.
 Here’s the usual process:

 - After winning and meeting any wagering requirements, go to the withdrawal/cashier section.